raoshridhar90/portfolio/README.md

-Sridhar Rao // Technical Writer // Jazz Fusion Aficionado //Foodie //
+Sridhar Rao // Technical Writer // Jazz Fusion Aficionado // Foodie
 =========================================================

 Technical writer based in Pune, Permanent Residence approved for Canada, Looking for a job in Canada